khoa002/KWa_HunterAssist/README.md

 - Listens for `UNIT_HAPPINESS` and detects transitions into Unhappy.
 - Suppresses alerts while you are in combat.
+- Suppresses alerts if your pet is dead or currently feeding.
 - If the pet became Unhappy during combat, one alert fires on `PLAYER_REGEN_ENABLED`.
 - Uses an `OnUpdate` loop to repeat the alert every `interval` seconds while still Unhappy and you remain out of combat.